-The aeroplanes flying high in the skies are generating a trove of data on engine systems, fuel utility, weather, passenger information etc. With more advanced aircraft, fitted with sensors and other data collecting tools, getting adopted in the industry, there will be more data generated.
+Data Science on Airlines provides great opportunities to the Airlines Industry.
+The airplanes flying high in the skies are generating a trove of data on engine systems, fuel utility, weather, passenger information, etc. With more advanced aircraft, fitted with sensors and other data-collecting tools, getting adopted in the industry, there will be more data generated.
 This data, if leveraged properly, can open new opportunities for the industry.
-Opportunities in process optimization, people management and in disruptive innovation.
+Opportunities in process optimization, people management, and disruptive innovation.

 - Fleet Maintenance- Every cancellation hurts the revenue and the brand image.
 Unplanned maintenance also causes delays.
 With airlines trying to boost revenues through optimal fleet optimization, predictive maintenance can help airlines in keeping their fleet up and running.
-Collecting and analyzing aircraft data on real-time can help the maintenance staff proactive in avoiding tech glitches and plan their maintenance schedule.
+Collecting and analyzing aircraft data in real time can help the maintenance staff be proactive in avoiding tech glitches and planning their maintenance schedule.

 - Crew Management- There are so many things that go into crew management.
 Work hours, days off, member licensing, language skills, etc. Data Science can not only help in automating crew schedules but can also bring a lot of insights to solve challenges in personnel management, crew fitness, and regulatory compliance.

 - Fuel Efficiency- The fuel bill of the global airline industry was estimated to be $180 billion (accounting for around 23.5% of operating expenses) in 2018.
 Data science technologies like AI and machine learning can help airlines get fuel-burn, weather, navigation, and operations data to deliver actionable insights to optimize fuel utilization and reduce operational costs.